jeffthedeveloper/PythonGeneralRepository/README.md

 * You can include the installation instructions for `pypdf2` and `pandas` if this project is part of a larger repository that requires these libraries.
 * Consider adding examples of how to run the scripts and their expected outputs in the descriptions to further enhance their usefulness.

+# scriptPython Whatsapp Images Download

+Script para baixar imagens do WhatsApp e criar pastas no Google Drive

+Script for download images from whatsapp and create folders at Google Drive